Quantum gravity from the point of view of locally covariant quantum field theory: Classical theory

 for $X^*\vr{f}\equiv 1$ on $\supp\,\xi$.
 Moreover, with this choice of $\vr{f}$, also $\left<\frac{\delta L_{\vr{f}}^{\sst EH}}{\delta X}\Big|_{g},\pounds_\xi X\right>=0$, so we have two symmetries of the action:

 The first of these symmetries is a dynamical local symmetry and we will see later on that it causes the failure of the field equations to be normally hyperbolic.
 The other symmetry is non-dynamical and it involves variation with respect to the external fields $X^\mu$.
-Although the action is invariant under both of these symmetries, the diffeomorphism invariance of observables is a weaker requirement that functionals are invariant under the sum of these symmetries, i.e. they satisfy \be \rho(\xi)\Phi_{\vr{f}}=0\,. \ee This corresponds exactly to the invariance condition for natural transformations, proposed in \cite{FR}, since the second term implements the action of infinitesimal diffeomorphisms on the test function.
+Although the action is invariant under both of these symmetries, the diffeomorphism invariance of observables is the weaker requirement that functionals are invariant under the sum of these symmetries, i.e. they satisfy \be \rho(\xi)\Phi_{\vr{f}}=0\,. \ee This corresponds exactly to the invariance condition for natural transformations, proposed in \cite{FR}, since the second term implements the action of infinitesimal diffeomorphisms on the test function.
 Our notion of diffeomorphism invariant objects is similar to the notion of gauge BRS invariant observables of gravity proposed by Nakanishi in \cite{Naka,Nak78} (see also \cite{NaOji}).
 The author makes there a distinction between the intrinsic BRS transformation and the total BRS transformation.
 The latter corresponds to our $\rho_1$, whereas the former corresponds to $\rho=\rho_1+\rho_2$, if one restricts oneself to test objects, which are scalar densities.
 In general the intrinsic BRS operator, as proposed by Nakanishi, has no geometrical meaning on the classical level and on the quantum level cannot be implemented by commutator with a local charge.
-Therefore, we do not follow this approach, but instead we weaken the locality assumption imposed on the observables.
+Therefore, we do not follow this approach, but instead we make the coordinates $X$ dynamical.
+This is discussed in the next section.